17bgn/BGNPortfolio/README.md

-This repository is all about how to create a portfolio website
+This repository contains the code that how to create a Portfolio website.